 Murray Christmas, indeed.

-Kickballers enjoying a game on Roosevelt Island in October 2012 when Murray "popped out of nowhere," team member Chris DiLella told EW.
+Kickballers enjoying a game on Roosevelt Island in October 2012 when Murray "popped out of nowhere," team member Chris DiLella told Entertainment Weekly.
 "He was bouncing the ball… ran over to second base.
 Played for a bit… Gave us all high-fives and let us pose with him in the picture."

 During a visit to Austin's Shangri-La during SXSW 2010, Murray hopped behind the bar to serve drinks (apparently, even if a patron asked for whiskey, he'd give them tequila).
 Someone caught it on video, which you can see above.